-Since 1 April, 2006, the Authority pays a set employers' contribution on behalf of firefighters in the Pension Scheme.
-All normal retirement costs are in effect paid by central government, but the cost of ill-health retirements and injury compensation granted is paid locally.
-In some circumstances, contributions have to be made to the Pension Scheme in three annual instalments.
-This reserve recognises these specific liabilities, and guards against the unpredictable timing and cost of events of this nature.
+For the Firefighters' Pension Scheme, the cost of ill-health retirements and any injury compensation granted has to be paid locally.
+In some circumstances, additional contributions have to be made to the Pension Scheme.
+This reserve recognises these specific liabilities, and helps to manage any unpredictable costs.